Squarespace vs WordPress – Which Is Best In 2023

 WordPress wins in this round due to its open-source nature and the massive library of free and premium plugins that you can add to it.

 Squarespace allows you to make changes to your content by adding HTML or CSS elements.
 It also offers tools to adjust your design.
-You can also specify your SEO settings.
 Your content should be acceptable according to the terms and guidelines of Squarespace, or else your site will be taken down upon violation.